Skip to main content

 How Do Hormonal Life Transitions Challenge Wellness Norms?

 The one-size-fits-all biometric targets used in most wellness programs are predicated on an idealized, static model of human physiology, one that largely ignores the profound endocrine shifts that define major life stages.
-The HPG axis, which governs reproductive function and the production of sex hormones like and estrogen, undergoes significant and predictable changes with age.
+The HPG axis, which governs reproductive function and the production of sex hormones like testosterone and estrogen, undergoes significant and predictable changes with age.

 These changes have systemic metabolic consequences that can make standardized wellness targets not just difficult, but biologically inappropriate for large segments of the employee population.